arizvisa/ida-minsc/_sources/index.rst.txt

          :class: logo-content
          :alt: hamsters for everyone

-A number of concepts are introduced such as a tagging system, support for multicased functions, and filtering with the intention that most search and annotation issues can be performed with just a few lines of code.
-This should enable a user to write quick, hacky, temporary code that can be used to augment their reversing endeavors without distraction.
+A number of capabilities are introduced such as an indexed tagging system, support for multicased functions, and filtering with the intention that most search and annotation tasks can (and should be) performed with just a few lines of Python.
+This should enable a user to write quick, temporary scripts that can be used to augment their reversing endeavors for exchanging information with other instances of Python be it in a debugger or running standalone.

-This plugin is dependent upon IDAPython, and supports all of the different platforms that IDA supports which includes Windows, Linux, and MacOS.
-If your instance of IDA was not installed with Python, or you wish to switch betwen Python 2.x or the Python 3.x series, then please refer to the instructions at section :ref:`1.4<install-downgrade>` for how to change the Python runtime that IDAPython uses in your installation.
-At the present time, only IDA version 6.8 up to IDA 7.7.220125 are currently supported.
+This plugin is (of course) dependent upon IDAPython, and supports each of the platforms that IDA supports which includes Windows, Linux, and MacOS.
+This also implies that both IDA Headless and its text user interface (based on Turbo Vision) is also still usable.

+If your instance of IDA was not installed with Python, or you wish to switch between Python 3.x or the Python 2.x series, then please refer to the instructions at section :ref:`1.6.2<install-downgrade>` for how to change the Python runtime that IDAPython uses for your installation.
+At the present time, only IDA Pro 6.8 to IDA 7.7.220125 are currently supported with Python v3.9.13.

 Table of Contents
 =================